Higher Paying Jobs No One Wants Anymore: These Industries Are Struggling To Find Workers

 Finance has always been competitive, but right now, even banks and investment firms are struggling to fill positions.
 A report from The Financial Brand highlights how hard it is to find employees earning under $80,000, especially in frontline roles.

-With compensation packages averaging $50,000 to $100,000, you’d think hiring wouldn’t be a problem, but it is.
+With compensation packages averaging $100,000, you’d think hiring wouldn’t be a problem, but it is.
 Traditional finance jobs aren’t as appealing as they used to be, and the industry hasn’t done a great job selling younger workers on why they should stick around.

 I spent my entire career in Finance.
 I’m actually a Chartered Financial Analyst.
 So this is a space I know well.